 5. Adapt It into Stickers

 Just because a roll of washi tape is long and tape like doesn’t mean you have to use it like that.
 Lots of washi tape has little doodles on it that can be cut into smaller little sticker pieces.
-Take this flamingo/cadillac/cactus that I received in a Papergang subscription box.
+Take this flamingo/cadillac/cactus tape.
 I could easily cut out those individual drawings and use those as decoration instead.
 With patterned washi tape you can also cut the pieces into small squares that look like stickers.

 6. Use It to Cover up Mistakes